Business Appraisal Services

 Step 1: Planning and preparation for a business appraisal

-Creating a reliable and defensible business appraisal requires proper expertise in business appraisal services and experience and much attention to detail.
-A proper business appraisal depends on how the valuator measures business value and under what circumstances.
-It’s also imperative that the valuator be very knowledgeable about standards and guidelines as provided by several Business Appraisal and Valuation Associations.
+Creating a reliable and defensible business appraisal requires proper expertise in business appraisal services, extensive experience, and high-levels of attention to detail.
+A proper business appraisal depends on how the valuator measures the business value and what factors impact that value.
+It’s also vital that the valuator have extensive knowledge regarding the standards and guidelines provided by several business appraisal and valuation associations.

-Business facts affect a business valuation report.
-Accurate financial statements and tax returns are necessary in order to demonstrate the business earning power.
-Businesses with very steady and above industry norm earnings will definitely translate into a higher business valuation.
-In addition to strong financials there are none financial factors that have a push and pull effect on a business appraisal.
+Business facts will always impact a business valuation report.
+Accurate financial statements and tax returns are critical for demonstrating the business is earning power.
+Businesses with steady or above industry norm earnings will definitely translate into a higher business valuation.
+In addition to strong financial documents, there are other financial factors that can have a push-and-pull effect on the business appraisal.

 Step 2: Normalizing financial statements

-Business appraisal is primarily an economic analysis exercise within a given economy and time period.
-The key drivers of value are the company financial information which is used as key data in the business valuation process.
-The two main financial statements used for this purpose are the income statement and or tax returns and the balance sheet from the last 3-5 years.
+Financial statements don’t always provide an accurate representation of all the company’s assets, and similar ailments that could come up during valuation.
+A business appraisal is primarily an economic analysis exercise within a given economy and time frame.
+The key drivers of value lie in the company’s financial information.
+Not financial information is used as key data during the business valuation process.
+The two main financial statements used during this stuff are the income statement, or tax returns, and the balance sheets from the last three to five years.

-Many small to midsize businesses are operated in an effort to show lower profits and thus reducing the taxable income.
-But when it comes to having the business valued these financials are not very usable for a business valuation report.
-Therefore to show the true picture of the company the historical financial statements will need to be re-casted or adjusted to show an accurate profit of the business.
+This step of normalizing financial statements is important because most small and midsize businesses operate to show lower profits to reduce taxable income.
+This means that standard operating practices often reduce the value of the business.
+But when it comes to having the business valued, these financials are not usable.
+It’s important to show the true picture of the company using historical financial statements, but those financial statements will need to be adjusted or re-casted to show an accurate profit of the business.

-Step 3: Choosing the appropriate business appraisal report
+Step 3: Choosing the appropriate appraisal services providers

-Basic business valuation methods to produce a somewhat reliable appraisal use the following approaches:
+Basic business valuation methods used to produce a somewhat reliable appraisal will use of the following approaches:

-The valuation approach or approaches that receive the highest weights depend on the following factors:
+The valuation approach or approaches that receive the heaviest weight depend on the following factors: